 - The jaguar from the original short, both in how he's animated and the way he says "I need space!"
 Apparently, this was a friend of Nick Park's from Brazil who was visiting England and hated it.

-One of the crows (or ravens, or whatever they are) in the Birds episode apparently thinks birds fly the way Peter Pan does: By having a happy thought!
+- One of the ravens in the Birds episode apparently thinks birds fly the way Peter Pan does: By having a happy thought!
 Being happy most of the time.
 And this is coming from a bird associated with darkness and grimness.